DanielLarsenNZ/examples/README.md

 * [appgw-apim](./appgw-apim) - Deploy Azure App Gateway v2 WAF in front of Azure API Management.
 * [appserviceplan-scale-afd](./appserviceplan-scale-afd) - Achieve massive scale-out by deploying Azure
   Front Door in front of multiple App Service Plans.
-* [functions-minimal-bindings](./functions-minimal-bindings) - Host Functions in a WebJobs Host to have more control over bindings and triggers.
+* [webjobs-eventhubs](./functions-minimal-bindings) - Host Functions in a WebJobs Host for better configuration and monitoring.

 ## Scripts